PgNetwork01/wise/README.md

 - Developers can quickly get started by linking the framework via CDN or downloading the stylesheet.
 - They can refer to the included code snippets for integrating buttons, navbars, forms, and grid layouts in their projects.

-You can adjust the content further based on new features or updates to your framework.